Can cats be vegan?

 Now, as we all know, the reason humans are reverting to a plant-based diet is because we are waking up to the fact that physiologically we are not designed to eat meat in the quantities that we do, certainly not with every meal, or even daily.

-Sure, we learnt to cook meat – to be able to eat it safely and benefit from its high calorific content and fat density (great for survival during harsh winters) – but it's generally bad for our health because of the cholesterol, high fat content, IGF-1, animal proteins, etc.
+Sure, we learnt to cook meat – to be able to eat it safely and benefit from its high calorific content and fat density (great for survival during harsh winters) – but it's not optimal for health because of the cholesterol, high fat content, IGF-1, animal proteins, etc.

 Modern science shows us that plant protein is preferable because it comes without the carcinogens and negative inflammatory and vascular effects.